Older couple on porch of family home.

 *Rocket Mortgage® does not offer reverse mortgage loans.

-Many seniors in this position may find a solution with a reverse mortgage, a loan specifically for senior homeowners that can help provide the money needed to live a comfortable retirement.
+Many seniors finance their retirement with a reverse mortgage, a loan specifically for senior homeowners that can help provide the money needed for a comfortable retirement.
 But these types of loans aren’t suitable for everyone, and it’s important to know the other options you may have if you’re seeking this type of financial assistance.
-Before we explore the alternatives to a reverse mortgage, let’s first take a look at the loan, who may benefit from one and why you may want to consider other solutions.

 What Is A Reverse Mortgage?